IBPA/OMMs/README.md

-# Design Mixed Meals With Heterogeneous Glycan Content
+# Meal Design for Heterogeneous Glycan Content
 Design mixed meals automatically for maximizing the information content of their glycan compositions.

 ## Requirements